 Some people have complained that the onboard modem is strictly for telematics, and not available to use as a WiFi hotspot.
 I for one have never understood the appeal of in-vehicle hotspots.
 Almost everyone already owns a device that can be turned into a WiFi hotspot on demand (their phone).
 Why pay $20/month to do what you are already paying the device in your pocket to do?

-Air conditioned seats.
-As the author of the Cold Comfort series on automotive air conditioning, I can honestly say that the is the best invention ever.
+Air-conditioned seats.
+As the author of the Cold Comfort series on automotive air conditioning, I can honestly say that this is the best invention ever.
 I’ve covered ventilated vs. cooled seats before, but just to reiterate: Ventilated seats are not the same as actively cooled seats.
 There is no substitute.

 This is usually the part of the article where I tick off all the negatives, but honestly, I can think of anything.
 Could it be faster, more comfortable?
 Of course, but considering what it cost that would just be greedy.
 As far as I’m concerned, this car meets all my needs.